ekokind/ekokind.github.io/_pages/CV.md

 ## University Service
 **Charleston Graduate Student Association (CGSA) 2023-present**
-* Co-founding member and president of a graduate student led organization for social and professional development
+* Co-founding member and president of a graduate student-led organization for social and professional development

 **CECAS ASPIRE Gradute Peer Mentor 2023-present**
-* guiding new graduate students in their first year of school in areas of research, netowrking, and work/life balance
+* guiding new graduate students in their first year of school in areas of research, networking, and work/life balance

 **CECAS Graduate Student Advisory Board 2022-present**
 * School of Computing Representative for Charleston Campus
-* Executive Board - Vice President
+* Executive Board - Vice President 2022-2024

 **Tour Guide and Ambassador 2017-Pres**
 _Zucker Family Graduate Center, Clemson University 2019-Pres_
-* Campus ambassador for interested students in attending graduate school at the Charleston Zucker Family GRaduate center in Charleston, SC
+* Campus ambassador for interested students in attending graduate school at the Charleston Zucker Family Graduate Center in Charleston, SC
 _School of Computing, Clemson University 2017_
 * Tour guide for the School of Computing for interested/newly accepted students to inform them about the computer science program and walk them around the facility

 **IT Desk Technician 2015-2017**
-_Clemson University College of Engineering, Clemson University_
+_Clemson University College of Engineering_
 * IT technician and service desk personnel for Clemson College of Engineering troubleshooting customer’s various operating system and software issues